kevinkmcguigan/cloud2cloud/README.md

+Certainly!
+Here's the updated README with the description of `potree_reader.py`:

 # Cloud2Cloud

 Cloud2Cloud is a repository designed to assist users in loading, displaying, and manipulating point cloud data in Google Colab.
 The repository provides a set of Python scripts and utilities to work with point cloud data, including reading point cloud files, visualizing point clouds, and performing various point cloud processing tasks.